mehatabpathan/inventory-system/README.md

 # Inventory-System
-Word-Py is a simple word guessing game that is based on the same idea as the popular game "Wordle".
-The user must guess the random 5 letter word within 6 tries and they will be given hints as they play.
-The user must guess carefully as their guess needs to be an actual word within the Oxford English Dictionary!

-The game is a mixture of luck and logic.
-Not only does it allow the user to improve their problem solving and vocabulary skills but also gives them five minutes "timeout" in their busy day.
+This inventory system manages product data, provides a user-friendly interface, and integrates with Google Sheets for data storage and retrieval.
+Users can view, purchase, and add products to the inventory system, while admin users have the additional privilege of adding new products.

-The live link can be found here - [Word-Py](https://word-py.herokuapp.com/)
+The live link can be found here - [Inventory-system](https://inventory-system1-f97d13a346ff.herokuapp.com/)

 ![Site Mockup](docs/readme_images/web_mockup.png)